 How is certification related to a graduate degree?

-The certification development process regards a master’s degree as an established, foundational, and core credential for student affairs educators.
-Certification will be available as a voluntary “next step” for mid-level professionals, and above, who hold a master’s degree and/or have extensive work experience, and are seeking a formal credential to demonstrate their ongoing knowledge and competencies.
-Certification will complement a master’s degree without being an alternative to it.
+The certification development process regarded (and continues to regard) a master’s degree as an established, critical foundation for student affairs educators.
+Certification is available as a voluntary “next step” for eligible mid-level educators and above, who are seeking a formal credential to demonstrate their ongoing knowledge and competencies.
+Certification complements a master’s degree without being an alternative to it.

 Is Certification voluntary?